2 Introduction to Machine Learning

 virginica 0 3 47 0.06

-While we don’t get effect estimates as in a lm, we get the variable importance which reports how important the specific predictors are:
+While we don’t get effect estimates as in an lm, we do get the variable importance, which reports how important each predictor is:

 Predictions